BrainInBlack/Compensation/README.md

 # Compensation

-Enables the builtin Lag-Compensation and updates it's values according to your current Latency, to ensure the best results.
+Enables the built-in Lag-Compensation and updates its values according to your current Latency, to ensure the best results.

 This can result in better frame rates and a overall better "feeling" game.